vladlpavlov/persidict/README.md

 * You can not assign initial key-value pairs to a dictionary in its constructor.
 * Methods `quiet_delete()`, `mtimestamp()`, `get_subdict()` and `subdicts()`
 are available

+## Fine Tuning

+`PersiDict` subclasses have a number of parameters that can be used to impact behaviour of a dictionary.

+* `file_type` - a string that specifies the type of files used to store objects.
+Possible values are "json" and "pkl".
+Default value is "pkl".
+* `immutable_items` - a boolean that specifies whether items in a dictionary can be modified/deleted.
+It enables various distributed cache optimizations for remote storage.
+True means an append-only dictionary.
+False means normal dict-like behaviour.
+The default value is False.
+* `digest_len` - a length of a hash signature suffix which `persidict` automatically adds to each string in a key while mapping the key to the address of a value in a persistent storage backend (e.g. a filename or an S3 objectname).
+It is needed to ensure correct work of persistent dictionaries with case-insensitive (even if case-preserving) filesystems, such as MacOS HFS.
+The default value is 8.

 ## How To Get It?